- Describe your role in promoting active lifestyles for program staff, children and families.

 Whether you realize it or not, you are a role model for staff members and families.
 Your actions and behaviors make a difference.
 Think about the messages staff members receive from you.
 Do they know that you value their health and wellness?
 Do they know that you value your own health and wellness?

 This can be a difficult question.
 Many Americans are not as fit as they would like to be.
 Perhaps you struggle to find time to go for a walk, or your hectic days leave you with no time to make a healthy dinner in the evening.
 You and staff members share the same struggles.
 You can take a first step toward helping staff members know your program prioritizes wellness.
 Walk down the hallway to talk to someone instead of sending an email.
-Bring in fresh fruit for staff appreciation instead of doughnuts.
 Organize an evening or morning walking club that meets outside of business hours.
 Encourage staff members to take walks on their breaks, and you should do the same.
-Talk about swinging by the gym on the way home, and invite someone to go with you.
+Talk about swinging by the gym on the way home and invite someone to go with you.

 Try your best to be healthy, active and positive.
-Do not make negative comments about yourself or talk about the new diet fad you are trying.
+Do not make negative comments about yourself or your physical activity.
 Be confident, positive and accepting of who you are both inside and out.
 The following tips will help all children and staff have positive body images and healthy self-esteem.

-- Give appropriate praise: Make an effort to recognize staff members and children every day.
+- Recognize and encourage active lifestyles.
+Make an effort to recognize staff members and children every day.
 Having an adult who is proud of them and believes in them can mean a world of difference to children who have self-esteem issues.
 It can also make a difference for your staff members.
-Observe daily so that you can give compliments on a new pair of glasses or a new haircut.
+Observe daily so that you can give compliments on the efforts children or staff are making.
+You might say something like, “Jezebel, you looked so confident on the basketball court today with the youth!”; “Sam, I noticed you walking around with your mom this morning.
+I bet that gave you both a good start to your day.”; or “Mariah, I saw you rode your bike to work today.
+I really admire that.”
 Observe and notice how hard someone is working or a recent success.
 Give encouragement when children are playing a game of soccer or working on a project.
-Give compliments for a job well done.

 Training Staff on Wellness